Rescuers racing in Haiti as storm threatens to follow quake

 Haiti, where many live in tenuous circumstances, is vulnerable to earthquakes and hurricanes.
 A magnitude 5.9 earthquake in 2018 killed more than a dozen people.

+The magnitude 7.0 quake of 2010 hit closer to densely populated Port-au-Prince and caused widespread destruction.
+Haiti's government put the death toll at more than 300,000, while a report commissioned by the U.S. government placed it between 46,000 and 85,000.

 Collin Binkley reported from Boston.
-AP writers Tammy Webber in Fenton, Michigan and Trenton Daniel in New York contributed to this report.
+AP writer Trenton Daniel contributed from New York.

 Credit: Joseph Odelyn